Her name’s Siobhan—(21, Cape Breton, Canada)— and she’s been my travelling mate for about half an hour.

 “It’s just that you seem to change your mind every five minutes.”

-“You have barely known me for more than five times five minutes; how do you know that’s not normal for me?”
+“You have barely known me for over five times five minutes; how do you know that’s not normal for me?”

 She blinks teasingly, as if this all was some kind of big joke; as if we had been drinking too much already and were just talking nonsense because we had nothing better to do.

-Then she begins to get up.
+Then she gets up.
 She puts a hand on one of my shoulders for support.

 Yeah, I sure got her figured out.

 “Look, if you want to sit here and look at the flaking paint on those cargo boats, be my guest …” —She dusts of her already way-too dusty jeans—“I’m cold and I’m going to get myself some of that nice hot soup they advertised across the hostel—if that cardboard with the twisted letters hasn’t been blown away by the wind already.”